What’s the Difference Between Bourbon, Whiskey & Scotch?

 While it may seem like a rather pointless piece of knowledge, you’re sure to know at least someone passionate enough about whiskey to care, whether it’s your grandmother, your barber or your father-in-law.
 In order to not disappoint the dark liquor aficionados in your life, nail down this important fragment of knowledge before it’s too late.

-In this article, we’ll seek to demystify the world of dark liquor once and for all, breaking down the key differences and similarities between Whiskey, Scotch and Bourbon.
+In this article, we’ll seek to demystify the world of dark liquor once and for all, breaking down the key differences and similarities between Bourbon, Whiskey and Scotch.

 confused man holding head